dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

      the pi is known to be awful.
 We can simply build our own cleaner ones.
 The I2C implementation has low-power issues: same.

-  3. It maybe be faster!
+  3. It may be faster!
 The pi actually has a pretty beefy CPU compared to the processors running in the peripherals.
 You may be able to run at much higher speeds than they can.
 You can certainly operate in parallel in ways that they cannot.
+It's worth comparing your final baud and bandwidth to the maximum you can specify for the pi's hardware UART(s).

   4. As a variant of faster: bit banging can mean *we do not have to use memory barriers*.
 Recall from the Broadcom document: every time